 Instructions

-• BACON: In a large, cast iron pot, heat 2 tsp of the oil from the sun-dried tomato jar over medium-high heat.
+• In a large, cast-iron pot, heat 2 teaspoons of the oil from the sun-dried tomato jar over medium-high heat.
 Add diced bacon and cook until browned and crisp.
 Remove with a slotted spoon and set aside on a paper-towel-lined plate, leaving the grease in the pot.

-• ONION, CARROTS AND SAUSAGE: Add diced onion and carrots to the pot and sautĂ© for 3 minutes.
-Press to the edges of the pan.
-Add Italian sausage to the center of the pan and season with salt & pepper (I add 3/4 tsp salt and 1/2 tsp pepper).
-Let the sausage sear and then break apart and crumble, browning through.
-Once browned, add in the sun-dried tomatoes, garlic, and Italian seasoning.
+• Add diced onion and carrots to the pot and sauté 3 minutes.
+Press to the edges.
+Add Italian sausage to the center and season with salt and pepper (I add 3/4 teaspoon salt and 1/2 teaspoon pepper).
+Let sausage sear, then break apart and crumble, browning through.
+Once browned, add sun-dried tomatoes, garlic, and Italian seasoning.
 Mix through.
-Sprinkle flour on top and mix through, cooking for 1 full minute while stirring constantly.
+Sprinkle flour on top and mix through, cooking for 1 minute while stirring constantly.

-• SIMMER: Add the drained beans and chicken broth to the pot.
-Bring to a boil, and then reduce the heat to medium low.
-Cover with a lid and cook for 10 minutes.
-Remove the lid and give the soup a good stir.
+• Add drained beans and chicken broth to the pot.
+Bring to a boil, then reduce heat to medium-low.
+Cover with a lid and cook 10 minutes.
+Remove lid and give the soup a good stir.
 Add coarsely chopped spinach and heavy cream.
-Stir until the spinach is wilted.
+Stir until spinach is wilted.

-• SERVE: Taste and adjust seasoning as needed.
+• Taste and adjust seasonings as needed.
 Ladle into bowls and top with reserved bacon.
-Garnish with Parmesan cheese and fresh parsley, if desired.
+If desired, garnish with Parmesan cheese and fresh parsley.
 Serve and enjoy!

 Video